Mamanuca Islands’ Kids’ Clubs

 Children aged three and over will have a blast at the Castaway Kids’ Club with daily adventures and educational games.
 All activities revolve around the Fijian culture, as well as getting the kids active (they’ll certainly sleep well).
 The free Castaway Kids Club is available from 9am-4pm and 5:30pm-10pm.

-Check Castaway Island out!
+Check Castaway Island Resort out:

 6. LaiLai Kids Club – Sheraton Resort Tokoriki Island